foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 In the future, I may feature a similar video (i.e someone else decorating a cake) with the same hashtags.
 I would repeat this process until I start seeing a dip in engagement.

-My plan would be to try out a new format and new hashtags.
-Maybe people are over cakes and want to see cookie decorating videos.

 Experimenting has been the way I have built engaged communities.
 I listen to what my followers are engaging with and react when they don't.